Optimize Your Local Multi-Location Service Business on Google… For Every Location

 Of course, knowing all the right steps isn’t all you need to ensure your multi-location business is fully optimized.
 You need a knowledgeable team working on your behalf to get your local SEO presence firing on all cylinders.

 Mediagistic offers a diversified array of marketing channels and strategies that can accomplish all of the above action items.
-Every aspect is turnkey, from creating optimized and structured location pages, GMB listings and location-specific Facebook pages, to managing third-party software like Yext Powerlistings for NAPW consistency and Podium for review gathering.
+Every aspect is turnkey, from creating optimized and structured location pages, GMB listings and location-specific Facebook pages, to managing third-party software like Yext Powerlistings for NAPW consistency.
 Call us today to start a discussion about how we can make your multi-location business rank.

 Anthony McDuffie is a Digital Strategist at Mediagistic.
 He specializes in the implementation, management, and optimization of online pay per click campaigns.
 For over ten years, he also has run a small local moving company with his family.
 Having been a small business owner himself, he intuitively knows the challenges and frustrations that businesses face when trying to advertise online.
 Connect with him on Linkedin.